ibm-cloud-docs/vpc/data-security.md

 # Securing your data in VPC
 {: #mng-data}

 To ensure that you can securely manage your data when you use {{site.data.keyword.vpc_full}}, it's important to know exactly what data is stored and encrypted and how you can delete any stored personal data.
 Data encryption using your own root keys is available by using a supported key management service (KMS).
 {: shortdesc}

-VPN for VPC does not store any customer data other than what is required to configure VPN gateways, connections, and policies.
+{{site.data.keyword.vpn_vpc_short}} does not store any customer data other than what is required to configure VPN gateways, connections, and policies.
 Data transmitted through a VPN gateway is not encrypted by IBM.
 Data about your specific VPN and policy configurations are encrypted in transit and at rest.
 VPN configuration data is deleted upon your request through API or User Interface.

 ## How your data is stored and encrypted in VPC
 {: #data-storage}

 All block storage volumes are encrypted by default with IBM-managed encryption. {{site.data.keyword.IBM}}-managed keys are generated and securely stored in a block storage vault that is backed by Consul and maintained by {{site.data.keyword.cloud}} operations.

 For more security and control, you can protect your data by using your own root keys (also called a customer root key or CRK).
 This feature is commonly called Bring Your Own Key, or BYOK.
 Root keys encrypt the keys that safeguard your data.
 You can import your root keys to {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}, or have either key management service create one for you.

 The KMS stores your key and makes it available during volume and custom image encryption.
 Key Protect provides FIPS 140-2 Level 3 compliance.
 Hyper Protect Crypto Services offers the highest level of security with FIPS 140-2 Level 4 compliance.
 Your key material is protected in transit (when it's transported) and at rest (when it is stored).